-Seven Eleven was founded in 1987 by former bandmembers of the Savannah Fun Brigade.
-The first Seven Eleven recordings were released on cd in 1989.
+Seven Eleven was founded in Amsterdam in 1987 by former bandmembers of the Savannah Fun Brigade.
+The first Seven Eleven recordings ‘Get the funk outta here’ and ‘Funk Instruction’ were released on cd in 1989.

 In 1990 the band teamed up with Dope Posse, a hiphop crew from the southern part of The Netherlands, and merged rappers and a funkband live on stage.
 A few years later the group refined their funk formula with a horn section.

-In 1999 Seven Eleven played at the Uncut Funk Festival in Paris and at the first Funk to the Max party in the Melkweg Amsterdam.
-In the same year the band started their own record- and publishing company.
-‘Unfunky B.I.T.C.H. / Say P-Funk’ (1999) was the first single release on Seven Eleven Records.
+In 1999 Seven Eleven played at the Uncut Funk Festival in Paris and at the first Funk to the Max party in the Melkweg in Amsterdam.
+In that year the band started their own record company.
+The single ‘Unfunky B.I.T.C.H. / Say P-Funk’ (1999) was the first release of Seven Eleven Records.
 ‘Get ‘m down!’
 (2000) was the first album-release on the label.

 Throughout the years the band’s energetic live reputation grew rapidly and soon they appeared on stages and festivals in Germany, Belgium, France, Switzerland, Austria, Spain, Italy and Lithuania.
 In 2001, 2002 and 2004 Seven Eleven played at the North Sea Jazz Festival.

-The best known album ‘Hot ‘n’ funky’, featuring special guests Brainpower and Fred Wesley, was released worldwide in 2003/2004 by JJ Tracks/Challenge Records.
-A few years later a hot live recording of the bands concert at La Fête de l’Humanité in 2004 appeared on cd in 2006 as ‘Live in Paris’.
+The album ‘Hot ‘n’ funky’ (2003), which features rapper Brainpower and JB-trombonist Fred Wesley as special guests, was licensed by Challenge Records and released in Europe and in the USA.
+A few years later a live recording of Seven Eleven’s concert at La Fête de l’Humanité 2004 was released on cd in 2006, titled ‘Live in Paris’.

-This decade Seven Eleven played and recorded with funk-related artists such as Fred Wesley (James Brown, Parliament), Mudbone Cooper (Parliament, Bootsy’s Rubber Band), Dawn Silva and Jeanette Washington (Brides of Funkenstein), Mike ‘Moon’ Rueben (Bernie Worrell and the WOO Warriors) and Louis Johnson (Brothers Johnson).
+This decade Seven Eleven played and recorded with funk-related artists such as Fred Wesley (James Brown, Parliament), Mudbone Cooper (Parliament, Bootsy’s Rubber Band), Dawn Silva (Brides of Funkenstein), Jeanette Washington (Parliament/Funkadelic, Parlet), Mike ‘Moon’ Rueben (Bernie Worrell and the WOO Warriors) and Louis Johnson (Brothers Johnson).